Excellence in Journalism Awards

 General Rules & Requirements

-- NLGJA national officers and directors and those individuals directly involved in the administration and/or selection of the awards are ineligible.
+- NLGJA: The Association of LGBTQ Journalists national officers and directors and those individuals directly involved in the administration and/or selection of the awards are ineligible.

 - Contestants may enter as many categories as desired, and may submit as many entries per category as desired.
 Each entry requires a separate entry fee.